wnghks7787/OODP_StrategyPattern/README.md

 #### Problem
 - If I want to change existing robot's attack/move methods, how can I reach there?
-  - For example, How can I make Atom to attack with missile?
+  - For example, How can I make Robots.Atom to attack with missile?
-- How can I make new robots, for example new-mighty *Sunguard* and give TaekwonV's missile attack system?
+- How can I make new robots, for example new-mighty *Sunguard* and give Robots.TaekwonV's missile attack system?

 ### Code Ver_2
-Modified: Atom can only walk instead of flying.
+Modified: Robots.Atom can only walk instead of flying.

 #### Problem
 - You need to modify existing code because of new function.
 It against OCP(Open/Closed Principle)
-- Atom Class and TaekwonV Class has same code.
+- Robots.Atom Class and Robots.TaekwonV Class has same code.
 It occurs redundancy.
   - It is hard to maintain consistently when number of robots increases.

 ### Code Ver_3